 HOW ACQUIRED: Signed using Targeted Allocation Money on June 25, 2019.

-Fierro is a winger who has been brought to San Jose after playing under Matias Almeyda at Chivas.
-He will look to become an integral piece in the Quakes attack.
+Fierro is a winger who has been brought to San Jose after playing under Matias Almeyda at Chivas and has been an important part of the club's attack.

 OUTSIDE MLS: Fierro most recently played for Monarcas Morelia of Mexico’s Liga MX on loan from Cruz Azul.
 During his one year with the club, he tallied one goal and four assists in 32 appearances across Liga MX and Copa MX competitions.
 A native of Guadalajara, Fierro originally joined the Chivas youth academy in 2008, later making his First Team debut in August of 2011 at 17 years old.
 During his first professional season, Apertura 2011, he was the club’s most often used substitute.
 Fierro made 135 appearances for Chivas between 2011-15, tallying 11 goals and 13 assists and helping the club win the Apertura 2015 Copa MX Final two months after Almeyda’s arrival.
 Fierro spent the entire 2016 calendar year on loan with Mexico’s Queretaro FC, recording two goals and an assist in 25 appearances.
 He also started and played 64 minutes in the Apertura 2016 Copa MX Final, helping Queretaro to a penalty shootout victory over his parent club Chivas.
 Fierro returned to Chivas in January 2017 and helped spark the team’s run to both the Clausura 2017 Liga MX title and Clausura 2017 Copa MX title, his third domestic cup championship in as many years.
 After 50 appearances, six goals and three assists in his second stint with Chivas, he was transferred to Cruz Azul in January of 2018 for a reported $2.8 million.
 He totaled one goal and one assist in 17 appearances during the first half of 2018 before being loaned to Monarcas Morelia in July.

-NOTES: Has been a part of several trophy-winning teams in his native Mexico, helping his former clubs claim a trio of Copa MX titles (2015, 2016, 2017) and one Liga MX championship (2017).
+NOTES: Fierro has been a part of several trophy-winning teams in his native Mexico, helping his former clubs claim a trio of Copa MX titles (2015, 2016, 2017) and one Liga MX championship (2017).